 Below are some quick tips for vetting journals!
-Many journals may look and feel legitimate, but it's always good to double check.
-Note that for the sake of brevity in these notes we are using the term "predatory journal," however this may not be a term everyone uses or prefers.
+Many journals may look and feel legitimate, but it's always good to double-check.
+Note that for the sake of brevity, we are using the term "predatory journal," however, this may not be a term everyone uses or prefers.

 Check out this website for more info and a list of potential predatory journals.